Easy classroom routines and procedures to engage students

 Use a Matching Pairs bell ringer to review prior knowledge, preview new content, or just as a fun reward for transitioning quickly.
 You can customize the cards to match text with text, text with pictures, or pictures with pictures.

 To help students become informed adults, they must have the opportunity to learn about community affairs and the steps they can take to become more civically engaged.
 Using current events in the classroom creates opportunities for students to be engaged and aware.
-Use The Week in Rap and follow it up with Nearpod’s FREE Current Events lessons to dive deeper into discussions.
+Use The Week in Rap and follow it up with Nearpod’s Current Events lesson collection to dive deeper into discussions.